Tax Tips For Manufacturing Businesses Australia

 Instant Asset Write-off

-- Cash registers and other POS devices
+- Registers and other point-of-sale (POS) devices

 - Cars, vans and utes

-- Fittings and fixtures for your premises
+- Provision of furnishings and equipment for your location

 - Security systems

 - Software for accounting purposes